-It's a good idea to set aside a regular time during the year to inspect your property thoroughly.
+It's a good idea to set some time aside on a regular basis during the year to thoroughly inspect your property.
 If you need to make repairs, always use the right equipment if doing the work yourself or, if it's a big job, hire a professional.
-This not only keeps them in tiptop condition but also helps meet the conditions of your policy.
+This can help maintain your home in good repair, which in turn can help you meet the conditions of your insurance policy.

-Wish list – as we come into summer, make a list of the things you'd like to do around the house.
-This list may cover you for the next 12 months, and it may be that you need to prioritise it, or save up for it.
-At the end of the 12 months reassess the list to see if you still need the work done.
-It's always beneficial to have an emergency fund should the unexpected happen, which hasn't made it to your list.
+Wish list – make a list of the things you'd like to do around the house.
+This list may cover you for the next 12 months, and it may be that you need to prioritise some tasks or save up for others.
+At the end of the 12 months, reassess the list to see if you still need the work done.
+It's always beneficial to have an emergency fund to help you should the unexpected happen.

-No time to waste – if something is broken or damaged then get it repaired as soon as you can before the problem escalates and the solution becomes more costly.
+No time to waste – if something is broken or damaged, try and get it repaired as soon as you can before the problem escalates and the solution becomes more costly.

-Roof and gutter care – while the weather is still warm get your roof checked out, clear gutters, and make any necessary repairs that could cause severe damage in the future - and potentially cost a small fortune.
-Keeping your roof clean and waterproof needn't cost a fortune either; check out the daily online deals for roof treatments like accredited roof coatings and pressure washing solutions.
+Roof and gutter care – when the weather is warm and dry, get your roof checked, clear your gutters, and make any necessary repairs that could cause severe damage in the future.

-Home electrics W.o.F. – it's a good idea, especially if you live in an older home, to get a warrant of fitness for the wiring of your home on a regular basis to ensure everything is still functioning correctly, and there's no chance of it being a fire hazard.
+Home electrics W.o.F. – it's a good idea, especially if you live in an older home, to get a warrant of fitness for the wiring of your home on a regular basis to ensure everything is still functioning correctly.

-Annual chimney sweeps – if you use a fireplace to keep you warm in winter, it's a good idea to sweep your chimney regularly.
-Chimneys can become dirty from a reaction between burning wood and the amount of oxygen in the chimney.
-Birds can also leave nests in there.
-If you use your fireplace in the autumn, winter and start of spring, then a convenient time to sweep your chimney might be at the start of each autumn, or before your first fire.
-Sweeping your chimney, before you start using it each year, will help prevent it from being a fire hazard.
+Annual chimney sweep – if you have a fireplace and use it to keep you warm in winter, it's a good idea to sweep your chimney regularly.
+If you use your fireplace in the autumn, winter and the start of spring, then a good time to sweep your chimney might be at the start of each autumn, or before your first fire.
+Sweeping your chimney before you start using it each year, will help prevent it from becoming a fire hazard.

-There's a general water emergency – it's good to know where your water mains actually are before an emergency strikes, so if you don't know go have a little look now.
-The meter number is on your water rates bill as well as on the actual meter, so make sure these match up.
-Otherwise you could be turning off someone else's mains while your leak is spreading.
+Find the mains – it's good to know where your water mains actually are before an emergency strikes.
+The meter number is on your water rates bill as well as on the meter itself, so make sure these numbers match up.

-Your hot water cylinder is getting old – cylinders should last 10-20 years but if they fail they can do a lot of expensive damage.
-If you have just moved into a house or you have lived in your house for ages, it's worth finding out how old it is and getting it checked out by a plumber if it's past the 10 year mark.
+Check your hot water cylinder – cylinders should last 10-20 years but if they fail they can do a lot of expensive damage.
+If you have just moved into a new house, it's worth finding out how old the water cylinder is and getting it checked out by a plumber if it's past the 10 year mark.